Mosharraf Hossain (Jessore politician): East Pakistan

 Afterwards, Hossain returned to Jessore city and continued developing his political career in East Pakistan with Awami League.
-He was the secretary of the central relief committee that was formed in Jessore to help the refugees fleeing into Pakistan during the 1964 Calcutta riots.
-In 1967, when Sheikh Mujibur Rahman was in jail, Awami League got split into two groups due to disagreements over the Six-point demand.
-Many of Mosharraf's political compatriots, including Mashiur Rahman and Raushan Ali of Jessore, joined the Pro-PDM faction of Awami League that opposed the Six-point.
+His elder brother lawyer Habibur Rahman already lived in Jessore and was the first president of Jessore district Awami League.
+Mosharraf was the secretary of the central relief committee that was formed in Jessore to help the refugees fleeing into Pakistan during the 1964 Calcutta riots.

+In 1967, when Sheikh Mujibur Rahman was in jail, the Awami League split into two groups due to disagreements over the Six-point demand.
+Many of Mosharraf's political compatriots, including Mashiur Rahman and Raushan Ali of Jessore, joined the pro-PDM faction of the Awami League that opposed the Six-point.
 However, Mosharraf remained in the mainstream Awami League, with the Six-pointers.
+In January 1968, Sheikh Mujibur Rahman, accused in the Agartala Conspiracy Case and imprisoned in Dhaka Jail, was arrested from the jail gate and taken to Dhaka Cantonment.
+His whereabouts were kept secret by the Pakistani government.
+Advocate Mosharraf Hossain made a statement in February demanding the release of information regarding the physical condition and location of Sheikh Mujibur Rahman.
+In the statement, he also demanded that Sheikh Mujib be allowed to communicate with his family members and lawyers.

-The Pro-PDM leaders eventually returned during the anti-Ayub movement.
+The pro-PDM leaders eventually returned to the mainstream Awami League during the anti-Ayub movement.
 An avid political supporter of both the Six-point movement and the 1969 East Pakistan mass uprising, Advocate Mosharraf won in the 1970 Pakistani provincial election from Jessore.
 On 18 March 1971, in a joint press statement, Mosharraf Hossain, along with Mashiur Rahman and Raushan Ali, alleged that the local military was trying to create panic among the people and demanded punishment for those involved.